NUTRITION & DIETETICS: PLACEMENT C - 2023/4

-- Become competent in obtaining information from clients and giving dietary advice
+- Become competent in obtaining information from service users and giving dietary advice

-- Communicate with a diverse range of clients using appropriate interpersonal, social and counselling skills
+- Communicate with a diverse range of individuals using appropriate interpersonal, social and counselling skills

 - Communicate and interact with dietitians and other health care professionals in a confident and respectful manner